philipcolejohnson/philipcolejohnson.github.io/_posts/2016-06-13-scrambler.markdown

 end
 {% endhighlight %}

 So this was my final version.
-However, on the RubyQuiz page, someone else had posted an even shorter answer that uses a very complex regular expression.
+However, on the RubyQuiz page, someone posted an even more compact solution that uses a complex regular expression.

 {% highlight ruby %}
 text.gsub(/\B((?![\d_])\w{2,})\B/) do |w|